-Action Note 1 Jog axis-2 to the calibration position. xx2200001458 2 Fit a lock screw through the hole for the lock screw in the frame and into the lower arm to secure the weight of the lower and upper arms. !
+Action Note 1 Jog axis-2 to the calibration position. xx2300000678 2 Fit a lock screw through the hole for the lock screw in the frame and into the lower arm to secure the weight of the lower and upper arms.
 CAUTION Do not tighten the lock screw, since too hard tightening could damage the gear.
 Lock screw, M16x120 3 DANGER Turn off all: electric power supply hydraulic pressure supply air pressure supply to the robot, before entering the safeguarded space.
-4 Remove any installed equipment on or close to the balancing device.
+AND THE STATE OF T 4 Remove any installed equipment on or close to the balancing device.